thirdreality/nightlight_mt/README.md

 Third Reality  will open source all relevant code at an appropriate time to facilitate developers.

-Third Reality keep updating the software and hardware of the existing Matter products, and provide users with more reference examples (in fact, it is a product with complete functions, and it will be easier for users to modify the code on this basis, and can achieve full customization functions).
-At the same time, develop new products that support Matter standard.
+Third Reality keeps updating the software and hardware of the existing Matter products, and provides users with more reference examples (in fact, it is a product with complete functions, and it will be easier for users to modify the code on this basis, and can achieve full customization functions).
+At the same time, develops new products that support Matter standard.

 Third Reality will pay attention to the progress of the Matter and upgrade with it